 The Students' Union is affiliated to the following bodies:

 Affiliations are approved on an annual basis by students at the Annual Members Meeting.

 The Students’ Union developed a Strategic Plan for 2016-20.
 This was achieved in partnership with students, volunteers and staff.
-The plan details a series of promises which we can be measured and our progress is regularly reported to the Trustee Board.
+The plan details a series of promises which can be measured and our progress is regularly reported to the Trustee Board.
 The Strategic plan is being reviewed during the next year for the new plan to take effect from 2021 following Trustee Board approval.

 The Students’ Union employs around 80 salaried staff at any one time.
 We also offer a range of job opportunities for students.
 Levels of employee engagement within the student staff team can therefore have significant impact on the Union’s commercial success.
 There is a clear distinction between the Board of Trustees and those that carry out the everyday work or activities, be they paid or non-paid staff.
-Our Staff, headed by our Chief Executive Officer (CEO), Deputy CEO (Also Director of Finance and Resource) and Commercial Director, are delegated to deliver the Union’s day to day support services and activities, but never the overall responsibility.
+Our Staff, headed by our Chief Executive Officer (CEO), Deputy CEO (Also Director of Finance and Resource) and Director of Student Engagement, are delegated to deliver the Union’s day to day support services and activities, but never the overall responsibility.
 This responsibility lies with our Trustee Board, our governing body.